Motorcycle and Bicycle Manufacturers NAICS 336991

 Recent Developments

-- The US motorcycle and bicycle manufacturers industry is projected to grow at a CAGR of 4.58% between 2025 and 2029, faster than the overall economy's anticipated growth, according to a forecast from Inforum and the Interindustry Economic Research Fund, Inc. Consumer sentiment is expected to improve in the forecast period, which bodes well for the durable goods manufacturing industries including motorcycle and bicycle manufacturers.
-A factor that may limit consumer spending is higher tariffs on consumer goods.
-On a positive note, lower inflation supports a moderate increase of real disposable income by about 2% in 2025 and 1.9% in 2026.
-Real income could suffer to an extent if average prices rise due to tariff implementation.
-The forecast noted that tighter immigration policy could limit expansion of the labor supply and job growth.
+• The US motorcycle and bicycle manufacturers industry is projected to grow at a CAGR of 4.84% between 2025 and 2029, faster than the overall economy's anticipated growth, according to an updated forecast from Inforum and the Interindustry Economic Research Fund, Inc. Consumer sentiment is expected to improve in the forecast period, which bodes well for the durable goods manufacturing industries including motorcycle and bicycle manufacturers.
+A factor that may curb consumer spending is substantially higher tariffs on consumer goods, which may be painful for households.
+The forecast noted that a tighter immigration policy could limit the expansion of the labor supply and job growth for durable goods manufacturing industries.
+However, labor productivity could still improve due to new technologies such as AI and 3-D printing as well as adjustments forced by the pandemic.

 Industry Revenue